BeachyNature/Multi-Application-Process/README.md

-Python program that contains multiple different analysis tools for the user to digust and break down data of their needs.
+Extensive PyQt application that takes advantage of the different features avaliable within Qt5.
+This application contains sever intuitive widgets to fit a range of usecases.